Galen L. Stone

 Galen Luther Stone (November 21, 1862 – December 26, 1926) was an American financier and philanthropist.

-Biography
+Early life

 Stone was born in Leominster, Massachusetts.
 In his teens, he worked as an office clerk in Boston, Massachusetts.

+Career

 He became financial editor of the Boston Advertiser in his 20s.
 Together with Charles Hayden, he founded the stock brokerage firms of Hayden, Stone & Co. and Haystone Securities Corporation of Boston and New York City.
 In 1919, his firm hired fellow Bostonian Joseph P. Kennedy.